Rocking-Hard/kubeindex/client/README.md

-# Liftcrane
+# KubeIndex Client

 Manage, clone and patch clusters in Kubernetes

-Liftcrane is a GUI using CloudGuard to safely manage a multi environment Kubernetes setup.
+The KubeIndex client is a GUI using CloudGuard to safely manage a multi environment Kubernetes setup.
 It is aimed towards organizations which want to let development teams provision and handle their own clusters.

 ## Kubernetes